SheetJS/sheetjs/demos/typescript/README.md

 This demo originally covered direct use of the `tsc` TypeScript compiler.
-At the time when the demo was first written, TypeScript 2.2 had a module system that was incompatibile with the pure JS ecosystem.
+At the time when the demo was first written, TypeScript 2.2 had a module system that was incompatible with the pure JS ecosystem.
 Since then, various language improvements and compiler changes have obviated this demo.
 Uses of TypeScript are scattered throughout other demos.